maetshju/Phonetics.jl/docs/src/phon_spectrogram.md

 phonspec(s, fs)
 ```

-A color scheme more similar to the Praat grayscale can be achieved using the `col` argument:
+A color scheme more similar to the Praat grayscale can be achieved using the `col` argument and the `:gist_yarg` color scheme.
+These spectrograms are created using the `heatmap` function from `Plots.jl`, so [any color scheme available in the Plots package](https://docs.juliaplots.org/stable/generated/colorschemes/) can be used, though not all of them produce legible spectrograms.

 ```@example
 using Phonetics # hide